ewpeng/PKUGalaxies20/Assignment07.md

 * Open questions and debate (5 min)
 * Audience votes for winner

-Each team may use presentation slides, whiteboard, or any other tools to make their argument.
+Each team should use presentation slides to make their argument.
 Remember that it is not enough to simply state things, nor to simply say what others have said, but a good argument presents evidence.

-**Due on Nov 8**
+**Due on Dec 21**

-Each team should outline the key arguments for the affirmative and negative for their topic.
-This can be done as a PPT or a written outline with references.
+Each team should submit a draft of their slides for discussion.